High Impact Practices

 Invitation for Participation:

 Faculty Participation: If you are a faculty member who has incorporated innovative strategies to help improve student success, engagement, and retention then we want to hear from you.
-The link below will direct you to a form where you can upload information that can be shared among your faculty colleagues at San Antonio College.
-(Link Coming Soon)
+The button below will direct you to a form where you can upload information that can be shared among your faculty colleagues at San Antonio College.

 Student Participation: If you are a student who has taken a class where your professor has incorporated innovative strategies to help improve student success, engagement, and retention then we want to hear from you.
-The link below will direct you to a form where you can upload information that can be shared with other faculty members at San Antonio College.
-(Link Coming Soon)
+The button below will direct you to a form where you can upload information that can be shared with other faculty members at San Antonio College.

 - Association of American Colleges & Universities High-Impact Educational Practices